Fling Posse put the color in Shibuya but underneath it lies a darkness that makes Before The 2nd D.R.B a haunting release.

 When it comes to the performance itself, Soma Saito has 3 completely things to tackle:

-- Rap in a slow pace while resorting to his low register – to make casually tell Gentaro’s story,
+- Rap in a slow pacing while resorting to his low register – to casually tell Gentaro’s story,

-- Clean singing parts in the chorus resorting to his high register,
+- Clean singing parts in the chorus resorting to his high register (tenor range),

-- Fast and incise rap in the intense last verse resorting to his mid-tones.
+- Fast and incisive rap in the intense last verse resorting to his mid-tones.

 Saito went for a performance using a wide part of his vocal range and aced everything.
 Solid performance on both ends, also Gentaro’s best solo track to date.